Health issues linked to smoking

 Natural remedies to help you quit smoking

-Ginkgo Forte from A.Vogel has an antioxidant effect that will help alleviate the damaging effects of smoking (increasing the glutathione levels).
+Ginkgo Extra from A.Vogel has an antioxidant effect that will help alleviate the damaging effects of smoking (increasing the glutathione levels).
 It also helps with better circulation (one of the major side effects of cigarettes) and has an impact on the inflammation of the lining of the lungs.

 Bronchosan from A.Vogel helps to eliminate the residue (brownish mucus) that smoking leaves in the lungs.
 It also contains licorice roots which help with the cravings and make the cigarette taste bad.
-Combining Ginkgo Forte and Bronchosan together will help eliminate the toxins that the cigarettes leave in the body and diminish the cravings more rapidly.
+Combining Ginkgo Extra and Bronchosan together will help eliminate the toxins that the cigarettes leave in the body and diminish the cravings more rapidly.

 Taking Bio-Strath would also ensure that you eliminate all the deficiencies in vitamins and minerals that you may have from smoking.
 If there is a lot of tension, anxiety and/or nervousness from stopping smoking, Avenaforce from A.Vogel is a nerve tonic that will help you relax and sleep.
 Since it helps to nourish the nervous system it could even help with energy levels.